tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Disadvantages

-* Risk if a deployed PQ algorithm is broken due to a bug.
+* Risk if a deployed PQC algorithm is broken due to a bug.
 * No interoperability with legacy systems that only support traditional algorithms.
-* Deployment is only feasible once PQ algorithms are standardized and broadly supported across the ecosystem.
+* Deployment is only feasible once PQC algorithms are standardized and broadly supported across the ecosystem.

 # Negotiation of Authentication Schemes

-During the transition, endpoints may support multiple authentication schemes (e.g., traditional, composite, dual, or PQ-only).
+During the transition, endpoints may support multiple authentication schemes (e.g., traditional, composite, dual, or PQC-only).
 Clients advertise their supported schemes using the protocol’s negotiation mechanism (for example, the `signature_algorithms` extension in TLS
 {{!RFC8446}}), and servers select from the client’s list or fail the authentication if no common option is available.
-In practice, deployments are expected to prefer PQ-only or hybrid signature scheme over traditional ones, with the choice between PQ-only and hybrid signature scheme influenced by regulatory mandates or by whether defense-in-depth is prioritized.
+In practice, deployments are expected to prefer PQC-only or hybrid signature scheme over traditional ones, with the choice between PQC-only and hybrid signature scheme influenced by regulatory mandates or by whether defense-in-depth is prioritized.